 Take the Offline Saturday challenge!

-What would it feel like to ditch the screens for an entire day?
+What does it feel like to ditch the screens for an entire day?

 Here’s what I hear the most about this project: “You must hate technology!”